EzzCode/Simon-Says/README.md

 # Simon Says Game

-This Arduino code implements a Simon Says game using an LCD display, buttons, and a joystick.
-The game generates a random sequence of button presses and challenges the player to replicate it using a joystick.
+This Arduino code implements a Simon Says game using an LCD display, 4 LEDs, and a joystick.
+The game generates a random sequence of LEDs and challenges the player to replicate it using a joystick.
 The LCD displays the player's score and the high score.

 ## Components Used
 - LiquidCrystal library for LCD display
 - Joystick for user input
-- LEDs/buttons for gameplay
+- LEDs for gameplay
 - Arduino board with analog and digital pins

 ## Setup